gzodataserver/odataserver2/README.md

 First install the with `npm install`

 Make sure that MySQL is running, create `setenv` by copying `setenv.template` and update with the database credentials.
+On Windows, create `setenv.bat` using `setenv.template.bat`.

-Start the server: `source setenv; node odataserver2`
+Start the server: `source setenv; node odataserver2`.
+On Windows run `setenv.bat` followed by `node odataserver2`.

 Run the tests to see that everything works: `node test_mysql.js`